MPMC-Lab/PaScaL_TDMA/README.md

 - Jung-Il Choi (jic@yonsei.ac.kr), Multi-Physics Modeling and Computation Lab., Yonsei University

 # References
-For more information, please the reference paper [Paper name] and [Multi-Physics Modeling and Computation Lab.](https://www.mpmc.yonsei.ac.kr/)
+For more information, please the reference paper (in preparation) and [Multi-Physics Modeling and Computation Lab.](https://www.mpmc.yonsei.ac.kr/)